kkeri/logic-interpreters/03-variables/README.md

 > .e a
 c
 > .l
-def a c      -- second declaration is backpropagated def b c
+def a c      -- second declaration is backpropagated, that's ok def b c

 > def a b    -- b